Occupational Science Degree (BHS) - Pre-OT ProgramOccupational Science

 If you are interested in Occupational Therapy or have applied to the OT program, please reach out to Kathy Hosack by email at Hosack.K@gmercyu.edu or calling (215) 646-7300 ext.
 21699.

 The four-year Occupational Science major includes three years of pre-professional studies with a focus on liberal arts, occupational science, health science, and general education.
-The fourth year begins the professional phase of the Occupational Therapy Program (at an undergraduate tuition rate).
-The Occupational Science and Occupational Therapy courses that are offered in this dual degree Program are listed below:
+The fourth year begins the professional phase of the Occupational Therapy Program, at an undergraduate tuition rate.

 Year 1: Fall